-Greater China Scholars have the opportunity to participate in the one-week Outward Bound Program in the summer before their first year at Notre Dame.
-The wilderness adventure, challenging physically, mentally and emotionally, is designed to develop scholars’ personal character, leadership capacity and the ability to work with others.
-Through the experience, students learn from success as well as from failure, manage risks and explore leadership in challenging settings.
-By participating in the program with other merit scholars, the Greater China Scholars have the opportunity to develop friendships before their first semester at Notre Dame.
+Greater China Scholars have the opportunity to participate in the one-week Outward Bound Program.
+The wilderness adventure, challenging physically, mentally, and emotionally, is designed to develop scholars’ personal character, leadership capacity, and ability to work with others.
+Through the experience, students learn from success as well as from failure, manage risks and explore leadership in challenging settings, and develop meaningful friendships with other Notre Dame scholars.

 Jingyi “Angel” Lai, double majoring in Sociology and Economics with a minor in Asian Studies, participated in the Texas Backpacking Outward Bound Program during the spring break of Spring 2022.
 Together with other Notre Dame scholars, she spent three days in the Big Bend National Park hiking through the desert for over 20 miles with a 60-pound backpack.
 She learned rock climbing, navigating with maps, cooking meals using gas stoves, setting up camping sites, and filtrating water.
 In addition to mastering wilderness survival skills, Angel developed a deep understanding of supporting each other with humility and respect.